nghi01/nghi-linux-rice/README.md

 `
 ping archlinux.org
 `
-	* If you want to use Wi-fi, you'll need to connect to Wifi using iwctl.
+	* If you want to use Wi-fi, you'll need to connect to Wifi using `iwctl`.

-	* Type iwctl, which will bring you to the iwd console program.
+	* Type `iwctl`, which will bring you to the iwd console program.